lecture notes • Spring, 2017

 Familiar: keyboard, guitar, drums, malletboard, violin, woodwind, brass.
 Advantage, people already know how to use it.
 Doesn't require new skills, practicing, rethinking how you make music.

 Most commonly in electronic world: keyboard.
 Used with Moog synths, Switched-on Bach.
 Became glorified organs with thousands of stops, people play all of them the same way.

 But, can extend technique to play keyboard in new way that has different expressive parameters (aftertouch, wheels, pedals).

-Out jack connects to In jack using MIDI cable.
-Speed is limited to 31,250 bits/sec, about 1000 commands/sec.
-Other transports (USB, Firewire, Ethernet) have no speed limit.
+Traditionally uses MIDI cable, speed is limited to 31,250 bits/sec, about 1000 commands/sec.
+Other transports (USB, Firewire, Ethernet, Bluetooth) have much higher speed limit—essentially none.

-Virtual MIDI connections (inside operating system, using software synths) have no speed limit.
+Virtual MIDI connections (inside operating system, using software synths) also have no speed limit.

-External devices communicate with computer using MIDI-USB interface or just USB, in which case computer must have driver software that recognizes the device.
-We have custom driver for Max that recognizes Arduino.
+External devices communicate with computer using MIDI-USB interface or just USB, in which case computer must have software that recognizes the device.
+We have custom driver/patch for Max that recognizes Arduino.

 MIDI command structure